 codium --disable-extensions

-If this launches successfully, an extension is causing the issue.
-Remove or update extensions through the Extensions panel.
+If this launches successfully, then an extension is causing the issue.
+In that case, remove or update extensions through the Extensions panel.

 Flatpak Version Shows Old Release

-Force a refresh of Flathub metadata and update:
+To resolve this, force a refresh of Flathub metadata and then update:

 sudo flatpak update --system --appstream